Crime detection rate rises from 67 pc in 2017 to 75 pc in 2021 in MBVV commissionerate | Law-Order

 The crime detection rate of Mira Bhayander Vasai Virar police commissonerate, which covers parts of Thane and Palghar districts in Maharashtra, has gone up from 67 per cent in 2017 to 75 per cent in 2021, Commissioner Sadanand Date said on Monday.

-Addressing a press conference to present the annual performance report of the units under him, Date said the rise has come up about with the available manpower in the commissionerate that was formed in 2017.
+Addressing a press conference to present the annual performance report of the units under him, Date said the rise has come up about with the available manpower in the commissionerate that was formed in 2020 rpt 2020.

 ''The crime detection rate has increased from 67 per cent in 2017 to 75 per cent in 2021.
 There is an increase of 134 per cent in action against illegal activities during this period.
 The statistics will improve further.
 After all, Rome was not built in a day,'' he said.